Renwar-P/cryptalk/README.md

 - The debug was set to: False
 - In the settings.py file on line was added: X_FRAME_OPTIONS : 'SAMEORIGIN'
 - On herokus website in the config vars settings I removed the: DISABLE_COLLECTSTATIC  : 1
-- Last I clicked the deploy-button
+- Last I clicked the deploy-button.

 All values was provided by Heroku and I used env.py to store the values for my project and used the variables for the values in settings.py for the Database url and secret key.
 Heroku also needs to be set as an allowed host in settings.py.

-After those steps were taken the application was deployed at the following link:
+After those steps were taken the application was deployed at the following link: <https://cryptalk-32183a196317.herokuapp.com/>

 ## Credits